kushpatelj86/Lock-Code/README.md

 - Categorizes passwords as weak, medium, or strong with actionable suggestions.

 ### Encryption & Storage
-- Passwords stored using **AES-256 GCM** encryption.
+- Passwords stored using AES-256 GCM encryption.
-- Master password hashed with **bcrypt**.
+- Master password hashed with bcrypt.
-- All credentials stored securely in an encrypted SQLite database.
+- All credentials are stored securely in an encrypted SQLite database.

 ### Automatic Logout
 - User is automatically logged out after a period of inactivity to ensure security.